 The Organization for Tropical Studies is happy to share our response regarding Covid-19 (coronavirus).
 We regularly monitor the CDC (Center for Disease Control), the U.S. State Department Travel Advisory and the Ministerio de Salud de Costa Rica (Costa Rica Ministry of Health) websites, among others, for the latest updates on issues of concern.

-International travel into Costa Rica is closed until at least June 30.
+International travel into Costa Rica is closed to foreign tourists until August 1.
+At that time, flights will be allowed only from countries that have the coronavirus spread under control.
+The list of countries that will be allowed entry is not yet available.
+Protocols for visiting tourists will be announced in July.
 In South Africa, the borders remain closed to international travelers for the foreseeable future.
 We will update this site when an entry date is announced.

 If you have questions, please contact us by email.

 The procedures for visiting our Costa Rica stations (i.e. changes in admission procedures, social distancing, food service, required personal protective equipment, etc.) are available online.
 Please review this information prior to your arrival.